xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-profile-v54/Untitled3.png" width=55%>

-You need to define a profile's content via adding [Global variables](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#global-variables).
+You need to define a profile's content by adding [Global variables](https://docs.katalon.com/katalon-studio/docs/execution-profile-v54.html#global-variables).
 Do as follows:

 1. Select a profile > click **Add**.
 2. In the **New Variable** dialog, specify details for the variable > click **OK**.